AdobeDocs/experience-manager-65.pt-BR/help/sites-administering/setting-up-ims-integrations-for-aem.md

 ## Credenciais no Console do desenvolvedor {#credentials-in-the-developer-console}

-Como primeira etapa, é necessário configurar as credenciais do OAuth no console do Adobe Developer.
+Como primeira etapa, você deve configurar as credenciais do OAuth no console do Adobe Developer.

-Para obter detalhes sobre como fazer isso, consulte a documentação do Developer Console, dependendo de seus requisitos:
+Para obter detalhes sobre como fazer essa configuração, consulte a documentação do Console do desenvolvedor, dependendo de seus requisitos:

 * Visão geral: